Writer’s Notes,

 On my mind

 I’ve been thinking about how creation can feel like a constant pull in different directions.
 I recently listened to a conversation between Amelia Brunett and Meghan Karp about the challenge of balancing multiple interests, motherhood and creative work.
-It stayed with me because it felt like a reminder that we all have our own way of moving through the world—and perhaps the work is simply to honour that.
+It stayed with me as a reminder that we all move through the world in our own way.
+Our perspective.
+Our corner of it.
+Our particular way of seeing things.

-Which circles back to where we started—your whole life is a reflection of what you’re giving attention to.
-In a world of constant AI and endless content, I think many of us just want the real thing.
+Which bring me back to this month’s quote—your whole life is a reflection of what you’re giving attention to.
+In a world of constant noise, I think many of us just want the real thing.
+Something that means something.
 So that’s what I’m following.
-Sharing from where I actually am, not where I think I should be.
-A Canadian living in southern Greece—my joys, the things I come across, writing, sharing everyday life, Greece guides, whatever drives my curiosity.
+Sharing from where I actually am—my faith, the joys, the everyday, the things that catch my eye, writing, Greece, whatever pulls at my curiosity.
 In the hope that some of it reaches someone who needed to find it.

 Here’s to a summer of noticing. x